FreeCAD/FreeCAD-documentation/wiki/Preference_Packs.md

-The [Package Metadata](Package_Metadata.md) file, package.xml, defines the name of the Preference Pack, and and allows you to assign other metadata items such as a version number, author information, and tags (which are displayed in the main UI as a comma-separated list).
+The [Package Metadata](Package_Metadata.md) file, package.xml, defines the name of the Preference Pack, and allows you to assign other metadata items such as a version number, author information, and tags (which are displayed in the main UI as a comma-separated list).
 For a Preference Pack saved using the GUI as explained above, a single package.xml file is created in the {{FileName|FREECAD_USER_DATA/SavedPreferencePacks/}} directory.
 This file is used to describe the details such as the name and tags of all user-saved preference packs.
 To change a pack\'s name or tags, that file must be manually edited with a text editor.
 It can also provide a template for distributed preference packs: the author of a distributed pack may choose to start by saving a pack locally, then copying the pack\'s subdirectory and this global package.xml file as a starting point, modifying the copied package.xml file to only reference the pack being packaged for distribution.

 Other files may also be included in a distribution, depending on what\'s required for the pack.
 A well-produced preference pack designed for distributing a visual theme called \"DarkSide\" for FreeCAD might look like:
 -   package.xml